DesislavaBakardzhieva/CV-markdown.github.oi/README.md

 GitHub: [https://github.com/DesislavaBakardzhieva](https://github.com/DesislavaBakardzhieva)

 # SUMMARY
 Certified Scrum Master with a passion for fostering collaboration and implementing Agile methodologies.
 My background as a real estate agent and support has equipped me with strong communication, organizational and problem-solving skills.
-I am eager to apply my training and transferable experience to a dynamic team environment, contributing to impactful results and continuous improvment.
+I am eager to apply my training and transferable experience to a dynamic team environment, contributing to impactful results and continuous improvement.

 # EXPERIENCE